 People have become tech-savvy (growing use of mobile phones) and vigilant, adding to increased demand for fraud detection and prevention systems.

 Governments have also increased security measures for commercial and financial systems using facial recognition.
-The market for 3D facial recognition is up for grabs and key players who succeed in integrating Artificial Intelligence (AI) and Machine Learning (ML) with it will be at a clear advantage.
+The market for 3D recognition is up for grabs and key players who succeed in integrating Artificial Intelligence (AI) and Machine Learning (ML) with it will be at a clear advantage.

 It’s not just about detecting and identifying a person’s face, it also depends on what you do with that information as the possibilities are endless to what you can do.
-So, get creative and implement facial recognition to suit your needs.
+So, get creative and implement recognition to suit your needs.

 TechAhead, a leading app development company is known to deliver high quality mobile apps for all platforms and frameworks.
 Contact our experts now to take your business to the next level.